Mark Millan

-Mark J. Millan is a neuroscientist specialising in the study and improved treatment of disorders of brain.
-He was the Director of Pharmacological Innovation for the Central Nervous System (CNS) at the Institute de Recherché de Servier (IDRS) in Paris, France.
-He is also the Secretary of the European College of Neuropsychopharmacology.
-Currently he is a Visiting Professor in the School of Psychology and Neuroscience at Glasgow University.
-Born in Edinburgh, Scotland, he is the son of former Scottish Labour Party Leader and European Commissioner, Bruce Millan, studied at Cambridge University and then spent ten years at the Max Planck Institut fur Psychiatrie, Munich, before moving to Paris.
+Mark J. Millan (born 24 October 1956) is a neuroscientist specialising in the study and improved treatment of disorders of brain.
+He was the Director of Pharmacological Innovation for the Central Nervous System (CNS) at the Institut de Recherché de Servier (IDRS) in Paris, France.
+He also served as the Secretary of the European College of Neuropsychopharmacology.
+Currently he is a visiting professor in the School of Psychology and Neuroscience at the University of Glasgow.
+Born in Edinburgh, he is the son of former Scottish Labour Party Leader and European Commissioner, Bruce Millan.
+He studied at Cambridge University and then spent ten years at the Max Planck Institute of Psychiatry, Munich, before moving to Paris.

 Career

-Millan received his B.A., M.A., and Ph.D. in Natural Sciences from Cambridge University, where we studied at Gonville and Caius College.
-He went on to retrain in neuroscience and neuropsychiatry at the Max Planck Institute of Psychiatry in Munich, Germany, in 1978-1987.
-Millan then joined the Institute de Recherche de Servier in Paris as a Lab Head.
+Millan received his B.A., M.A., and Ph.D. in Natural Sciences from Cambridge University, where he studied at Gonville and Caius College.
+He went on to retrain in neuroscience and neuropsychiatry at the Max Planck Institute of Psychiatry, in 1978-1987.
+Millan then joined the Institut de Recherche de Servier in Paris as a Lab Head.
 In 1993 he was appointed Director of the Psychopharmacology Division, assuming a more strategic role in therapeutic innovation for CNS disorders in 2010.

 Research focus/interests

-At the Max Planck Institute, Millan’s work focused on pain, stress, and endogenous opioids and earned him the international Serturner Prize for Pain Research.
-Since joining IDRS, he has directed research into the causes of psychiatric and neurological disorders and led drug discovery programmes for improved treatment, focussing in particular on depression, schizophrenia and Parkinson’s disease.
+At the Max Planck Institute, Millan's work focused on pain, stress, and endogenous opioids and earned him the international Serturner Prize for Pain Research.
+Since joining IDRS, he has directed research into the causes of psychiatric and neurological disorders and led drug discovery programmes for improved treatment, focussing in particular on depression, schizophrenia and Parkinson's disease.
 This work led to his nomination for the Ariens Prize for Pharmacology in 2014.
 Reconnecting with his original studies at Cambridge University, Millan is developing network-driven concepts for linking the brain to other complex systems like the eponymous brain coral of coral reefs.
 The brain and ecosystems share striking parallels in their organisation and vulnerability to multiple stressors, and likewise require protection and early intervention to maintain their health.
 Millan is also interested in convergent human, avian and Cetacean mechanisms underpinning cognition, social behaviour and language.

 Inspired by the work of Jennifer Owen, he has photographically documented vertebrate and invertebrate life just outside Paris, observations forming the basis for talks, exhibitions and articles that stress the importance of protecting local biodiversity.